Colorado Commercial Tenant CAM Audit Rights [2026 Guide]

 Denver Office and Mixed-Use Market

 Denver's LoDo, RiNo, and Cherry Creek office and mixed-use corridors have seen rapid lease turnover and significant new development.
-The CAM issues most common in Denver's office and mixed-use buildings include:
+CAM issues most common in Denver's office and mixed-use buildings include:

 Controllable expense cap violations.
 Denver office leases frequently include a controllable expense cap limiting year-over-year increases in discretionary CAM categories.
 Post-pandemic inflationary pressure on janitorial, landscaping, and security costs caused many Denver landlords to exceed cap limits in 2021 through 2023.
 CAMAudit's Rule 6 (CAM Cap Violation) checks whether the billed controllable expenses remain within the lease-defined ceiling.